Writer. speaker.

 You just have to be here.

-A MEDITATION FROM INSIDE — AND BEYOND — ONE OF THE WORLD’S MOST SECRETIVE CHRISTIAN RELGIOUS MOVEMENTS.
+A MEDITATION FROM INSIDE—AND BEYOND—ONE OF THE WORLD’S MOST SECRETIVE CHRISTIAN RELIGIOUS MOVEMENTS.